smuellerDD/leancrypto/README.fips.md

 * .ctors section (covering constructors)

-* .text section (covering the entire code)
+* .text section (covering the entire code - note, some static data provided with assembler files is also placed into the text section)

+* fips_rodata section: This section is specifically introduced to cover all static data required by algorithm implementations (e.g. ML-KEM / ML-DSA constants, SHA2 constants, AES S-Boxes)

-* .rodata section (covering the constant data) is currently not covered due to technical limitations - it is not required to be covered as this section contains the self-test values as well as the static data for the algorithms.
-Considering that each algorithm is subject to a power-on test before first use and the fact that the .text section is covered by an integrity test, the consistency of the .rodata section is implicitly verified by the self-tests.
+* .rodata section (covering the constant data) is not covered due to technical limitations - it is not required to be covered as this section contains the self-test values.
+Considering that the self-test data is verified before the first use of an algorithm and all parts of an algorithm are self tested, the self-test vectors do not need to be covered by integrity verification.

 The sizes of the sections covered by the integrity check can be shown by invoking the command `leancrypto-fips-raw-generator` that is created during compile time.
 When invoking it, it reports that the used integrity check values are wrong followed by the used start/end pointers of the sections and their length.
 The lengths can be compared to the sizes reported by `readelf -WS libleancrypto-fips.so`.
 The sizes reported by the `leancrypto-fips-raw-generator` tool may be a bit larger than the real segment sizes because the start/end markers of the sections encapsulate the section meta data.